R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 VTF Skins
 ---------

-Since vtf modding was majorly for introducing custom weapon skins.
-Most of the development on VTF modding was designed focused on custom weapon skins.
-Although understanding how custom weapon VTF skins is specific, it is needed in order to VTF mod other textures.
+Since vtf modding was originally for introducing custom weapon skins, most of the development on it was focused on that.
+The same concepts apply to modding other textures though.

 Most textures in the game use .dds but we can make them use .vtf.